Date: Fall 2023 (September to December 2023)

 How to Respond: Please send a resume or background information including the school you are enrolled in and a cover letter explaining why you would like to join the NCH team as well as if you will be receiving course credit for this internship.
 Please send your information to dwhitehead at nationalhomeless dot org.

 Internship Summary: The NCH Racial Equity Intern will be a hybrid position with some time in person as well as remote work.
 This individual will participate in the Homeless Racial Equity workgroup to implement the goals of reducing discrimination and injustice within the housing and homeless system.
-The intern will assist with compiling a curriculum for local and state coalitions to use in teaching about racial inequality in the homeless sector.
+The intern will work to encourage other civil rights organizations to adopt homelessness in their own advocacy.
 They will assist with outreach to advocates throughout the United States to encourage diversity in leadership and board appointments to include more people who have experienced homelessness in leadership.
-The racial equity intern will work to improve the curriculum provided to those with lived experience who are enrolled in order to develop their leadership skills.
-The intern will assist with updating a literature reference guide to supplement a racial equity curriculum.
+They will do outreach to graduates of the lived experience training academy to encourage their continued partnership in building power in the local community and submitting videos for our social media campaign focusing on equity issues.
+The intern will assist with updating a literature reference guide to supplement a racial equity curriculum with a focus on successful equity projects in the local community.
 The Racial Equity intern will work with advocates from across the United States to implement policy changes to reduce inequality.
 This intern will work to set up meetings with key policy makers to forward NCH policy objectives.
+The intern will help assure that equity issues are a part of the summer outreach and fall leadership conference.
 Finally, the intern will work to highlight inequality and discriminatory policies that act as a block to stable housing in the local community.